-Transformation funding has been made available to support this work.
+Transformation funding was made available to support this work.

-The following vanguards have been taking part in this programme.
+The following vanguards took part in this programme.
 These are diverse in terms of geography and type of vanguard and also provide a mix of types of social movement, including community wide and condition/cohort specific approaches.

 - Wellbeing Erewash – Your Life Your Way (Multispecialty Community Provider): has an aspiration that by 2020, its communities will have sustainable self-support systems and mechanisms in place which will empower them to make healthy and sometimes life changing choices.

-- Stockport Together (Multispecialty Community Provider): aims to support social movements in Stockport with Oldham and Tameside boroughs and across GM, building on its ambitious People Powered Health programme to `hard-wire’ social action into a transformed health and care system.
-It is building co-production with people living with long term health conditions and developing understanding in how to nurture emotional wellbeing through a social movement and arts approach.
+- Stockport Together (Multispecialty Community Provider): aimed to support social movements in Stockport with Oldham and Tameside boroughs and across GM, building on its ambitious People Powered Health programme to `hard-wire’ social action into a transformed health and care system.
+It built co-production with people living with long term health conditions and aimed to develop understanding in how to nurture emotional wellbeing through a social movement and arts approach.

-- Accountable Cancer Network (Acute Care Collaboration): working through the GM Cancer Vanguard it is applying at scale a multi-faceted approach to nurture a social movement across the entire cancer prevention spectrum which is ultimately self-sustaining.
+- Accountable Cancer Network (Acute Care Collaboration): working through the GM Cancer Vanguard aimed to apply at scale a multi-faceted approach to nurture a social movement across the entire cancer prevention spectrum which is ultimately self-sustaining.

-Three national partners: New Economics Foundation (NEF), Nesta and Royal Society of Arts (RSA) were appointed to provide the overarching learning, development, support and evaluation.
-NEF and RSA continue to participate in the programme, which is due to complete at the end of March 2018.
+Three national partners: New Economics Foundation (NEF), Nesta and Royal Society of Arts (RSA) were initially appointed to provide the overarching learning, development, support and evaluation.
+NEF and RSA continued to participate in the continuing programme, which completed at the end of March 2018.